 Dr. William W. McLendon served from 1973-1995 at UNC as Director of the Hospital Clinical Laboratories and as Professor and Vice-Chair of Pathology.
 Since his retirement in 1995 he has been Professor Emeritus of Pathology and Laboratory Medicine.
 An MD graduate of UNC in 1956, he and Bob Whitlock (MD ’57) were the student co-founders in 1954 of the Bullitt History of Medicine Club.
 Dr. McLendon is the co-author, along with the late Drs.
 William Blythe and Floyd Denny, of the recently published Bettering the Health of the People: W. Reece Berryhill, the UNC School of Medicine, and the North Carolina Good Health Movement.

-Dr. Colin G. Thomas, Jr. joined the faculty of the UNC School of Medicine in 1952, and is currently Byah Thomason-Sanford Doxey Professor of Surgery.
+Dr. Colin G. Thomas, Jr. (1918-2014) joined the faculty of the UNC School of Medicine in 1952, later becoming the Byah Thomason-Sanford Doxey Professor of Surgery.
 From 1966-1984 he served as Chair of the Department of Surgery, and from 1984-1989 as Chief of the Division of General Surgery.
 Dr. Thomas was one of the early faculty members of the Bullitt History of Medicine Club, and is the co-author, along with Mary Jane Kagarise, of the 1997 history, Legends and Legacies: A Look Inside: Four Decades of Surgery at the University of North Carolina at Chapel Hill, 1952-1993.

 The essay competition is open to all UNC-Chapel Hill students.
-The next deadline for submissions is September 30, 2015; for further information, please see the competition guidelines.
+Due to COVID-19, the 2020 awards have been postponed; for further information, please see the submission guidelines.